fizker/xcode-build-tool/readme.md

 --------

 -   A Mac (nothing else can run Xcode anyway).
--   Xcode (tested against Xcode 4.5 only).
+-   Xcode (I use this project myself against the newest stable Xcode.
+It might work against other versions as wel).
 -   [Node.js](https://nodejs.org): The scripting-environment that the advances stuff is done in.
 -   [mobileprovisionParser](https://github.com/sharpland/mobileprovisionParser):